 1986.
 We took Don, Merle, Lanae, Jamie, and Jason to San Diego and visited Donna and her husband Ken Frandsen.
 We went to the San Diego Zoo, Knotts Berry Farm, and the beach.

 1989, June 26–30.
-I attended the seminary “Bottom-Line Project Management” by Planning and Control, Inc. in Los Angeles.
+I attended the seminar “Bottom-Line Project Management” by Planning and Control, Inc. in Los Angeles.

 1996.
 We went to Disneyland, Knott’s Berry Farm, Universal Studios, Sea World, and the San Diego Zoo.
 We also stopped in Nevada and rode the world’s tallest roller coaster at the State Line.